-As visualized in Figure 118, Electricity growth sub-sectors will add approximately 14,000 jobs in the middle (\$28 - \$37) and highest (>\$37) wage tiers, about 3,000 jobs more than the jobs added in the lowest paying wage category (<\$28).
-Over 45 percent of all employment in this sector is found in the highest wage category, while the middle and lowest categories respectively occupy approximately 28 and 25 percent of the sub-sector.
+As visualized in Figure 118, Electricity growth sub-sectors will add approximately 15,000 jobs in the middle (\$28 - \$37) wage tier, about 3,000 jobs more than the jobs added in the lowest paying wage category (<\$28).
+Over 45 percent of all employment in this sector is found in the highest wage category, while the middle and lowest categories respectively occupy approximately 29 and 26 percent of the sub-sector.